 Acting For the Camera – Class Curriculum

 During this class we get to know one another.
 The class starts with Penny interviewing the actors.
 This is followed by a “demonstration lecture” on Camera Technique by Hank Schob.
-He gets the actors on set and demonstrates different camera shots and the techniques the great actors use to get the most out of every shot.
+He gets the actors on set and demonstrates the different camera shots and the techniques the great actors use to get the most out of every shot.
 The last part of this class is putting these new camera skills to use as the actors are filmed doing the short scenes they have been given to prepare.
 All of the following classes expand and build on the foundation laid in this first class.
 Taught by Penny Templeton & Hank Schob

 For week 3 the actors are all given the same 3 short scenes.
 These scenes are used to develop a knowledge of the importance of Continuity in film making as well as learning how to use props including food & drink to emphasize the acting of the scenes.
 One scene is used exclusively to develop the awareness of the importance of the actor’s eye-line and focus.
 Many an actor’s best work has ended up on the cutting room floor because the continuity did not match up or the “Eye-Line” was wrong.
-This class is taught by Hank Schob.
+Taught by Hank Schob.

-Week 5 – Green Screen:
+Week 4 – Green Screen

 Hank Schob teaches this classes.
 You might spend the night in outer space, a roof top, or a war zone.
 Being specific in your choices, strong substitutions and eyelines are critical for a successful green screen scene.
 All the scenes will be shot using Green screen and then edited and special effects added for playback during the final class.